screwbreaker/OpenC64MegaDrivePadAdapter/README.md

 ### Pad compatibility
 This adapter is compatible with every MD pad, even the 6 button one.
 And also with the Master System pad.
-The Mega Drive pad is based to the original SMS 2 button pad, and it is designed to be retro compatible.
+The Mega Drive pad is based to the original Master System gamepad, and it is designed to be back compatible.
-B and C on the MD pad are BUTTON 1 and BUTTON 2 on the SMS pad.
-On the Mega Drive pad, SEGA added an extra line (SELECT) wich is toggled HIGH or LOW.
+B and C on the MD pad are BUTTON 1 and BUTTON 2 on the Master System pad.
+On the Mega Drive, SEGA added an extra line (SELECT) wich is toggled HIGH or LOW.
 The state of this line determinate wich set of buttons the pad must return (B and C or A and START).
 Since in this adapter the SELECT line is always HIGH, the pad use only the B and C buttons.

 ### License